Asus skips robots at this year’s Computex event and flaunts super-thin laptops instead

 Asus ZenBook Pro UX550

 Like its predecessor, the ZenBook Pro UX550 also has a 15.6in 4K touchscreen display–but this time it runs on Intel’s seventh-generation Core i7-7700HQ quad-core processor, 16GB of DDR4 RAM, and a discrete graphic card, the Nvidia GTX 1050 Ti.
+These specs, especially the last one, will make it appealing to gamers.

-Another selling point is the ZenBook Pro UX550’s slim profile: it weighs 1.8kg and is just 18.9mm thick.
+The ZenBook Pro UX550’s slim profile weighs 1.8kg and is just 18.9mm thick.
 Pricing will start at $1,299 when it hits the market in July.

 Other laptops showcased today include the ZenBook 3 Deluxe (which debuted at CES in January), the $499 VivoBook S (it comes with up to a Core i7 CPU and Nvidia GTX 940MX GPU), and the VivoBook ($799, with a Core i7 CPU and Nvidia GTX 1050 GPU).